una/personal-goals/happy-moments/happy-moments.md

 08/05/2015
 ---
 Tonight was the CodeNewbie chat surrounding my podcast episode -- what an awesome community!
 I really enjoyed chatting.

+08/06/2015
+---
+Today Brittany and I exchanged flowers at lunch from Whole Foods!
+Now I have beautiful lilies at my desk and they smell amazing!